Small Group Experiential Travel

 Included Meal(s): Breakfast and Dinner

-Early this morning we enter South Africa's largest game reserve, Kruger National Park, named after Paul Kruger, the first to initiate the setting aside of this area as a reserve in the 1890s.
-Here we transfer to open safari vehicles and make a full-day excursion through the southern sector of this fascinating and beautiful park.
+An early morning departure takes us into South Africa's largest game reserve, named after Paul Kruger, who first initiated setting aside this area as a protected reserve in the 1890s.
+We transfer to open safari vehicles for a full day exploring the southern sector of this remarkable park.

 Overnight in Hazyview.